Monahan has goal, 3 assists in Flames' 4-2 win

+CALGARY, Alberta (AP) -- Another big night for Sean Monahan's line has the red-hot Calgary Flames one win away from clinching a playoff spot.

-CALGARY, Alberta (AP) -- Sean Monahan scored his team-leading 26th goal and added three assists and the Calgary Flames inched closer to clinching a playoff spot with a 4-2 victory over the Colorado Avalanche on Monday night.
+Monahan scored his team-leading 26th goal and added three assists and the Flames beat the Colorado Avalanche 4-2 on Monday.

 With six games remaining, Calgary can clinch a playoff spot for just the second time in the past eight seasons with a regulation win over Los Angeles on Wednesday.

+''Confidence is big for our club.
+When we start going and everyone's playing their role we're a hard team to beat,'' said Monahan, whose four-point night ties a career-high.

-Micheal Ferland, Troy Brouwer and Johnny Gaudreau, with an empty-netter, also scored for Calgary, which has won nine of its past 10 games at home.
+Monahan's linemates Micheal Ferland and Johnny Gaudreau also scored, as did Troy Brouwer.
+Calgary has won nine of its past 10 games at home.

+''I'm proud of the guys and the spot they've put themselves in,'' Flames coach Glen Gulutzan said. ''A lot of hard work went into that and now we need to finish it off.''

+It's been quite a turnaround for a hockey club that was 5-10-1 in mid-November and had the worst winning percentage in the NHL.

 The Flames remain fourth in the Pacific Division but are just one point back of both the Edmonton Oilers and San Jose Sharks, who each hold a game in hand.